Tax haven: Context

-There is no established consensus regarding a specific definition for what constitutes a tax haven.
+There is no established consensus regarding a specific definition of what constitutes a tax haven.
 This is the conclusion from non-governmental organisations, such as the Tax Justice Network in 2018, from the 2008 investigation by the U.S. Government Accountability Office, from the 2015 investigation by the U.S. Congressional Research Service, from the 2017 investigation by the European Parliament, and from leading academic researchers of tax havens.

 The issue, however, is material, as being labelled a "tax haven" has consequences for a country seeking to develop and trade under bilateral tax treaties.
 When Ireland was "blacklisted" by G20 member Brazil in 2016, bilateral trade declined.